The Wizarding World of Harold, a neat and mostly organized man

 Harold needed to get back on track.
 He would not let A Tuesday Mystery throw him behind his perfectly planned schedule.
 He finished dressing by selecting socks from the mystifying sock drawer, then hurried to the kitchen where coffee had been waiting an hour for his arrival.
 He poured a cup, set it on the table and opened the porch door to collect the newspaper.

 “Where is it?”
 Harold wondered.
 Was this another schedule attack?
 He looked around.
 The paper was leaning against the house behind a shrub.
-“I will have to talk to that paper boy about his accuracy,” he thought as he hurried back to the kitchen.
+“I will have to talk to that paper boy about his accuracy,” he thought as he trotted back to the kitchen.

 “I wonder what’s the big deal with those books,” Harold thought to himself.
 He guessed he was one of the few people who had neither seen any movies nor read any books about the boy wizard.

 Harold was aware of the phenomenon, of course, but the idea of spending time on something so frivolous didn’t fit into his idea of a well-ordered life.
 He could not imagine devoting hours to stories about a magical boy who could fly on a broom.

 “Excuse me sir,” Harold said impulsively.
 “Where are the Harry Potter books?”
 The man just pointed.
 In a most un-Harold fashion, he went to the shelf and started scanning the titles.